wp-plugins/iflychat/readme.txt

 == Changelog ==

-= 1.1.7 =
-iFlyChat Support Chat released.
-New emoticons added.
-Added Screenshots.

-= 1.1.8 =
-iFlyChat Sync Release.

-= 1.1.9 =
-iFlyChat Improved Caching.

-= 1.1.10 =
-PHP mb_* fix

-= 1.1.11 =
-PHP mb_* fix

-= 1.1.12 =
-Add WP users as chat moderators

-= 1.1.13 =
-Add WP users as chat moderators

-= 1.1.14 =
-Make plugin translatable

-= 1.1.15 =
-Toggle on/off search bar and render images inline

-= 1.1.16 =
-Fix compatibility

-= 1.1.17 =
+= 1.2.3 =
-Integration with WP User Avatar.
-Improve Caching.
+Fix 404 profile link error if BuddyPress is not present.

-= 1.1.18 =
+= 1.2.2 =
 Update README file.

-= 1.1.19 =
-Integration with User Avatar.

-= 1.1.20 =
+= 1.2.1 =
 Update README file.

+= 1.2.0 =
+Stop Word List Filter update - very important.

 = 1.1.21 =
 Chat Admin Fix.

-= 1.2.0 =
-Stop Word List Filter update - very important.

-= 1.2.1 =
+= 1.1.20 =
 Update README file.

+= 1.1.19 =
+Integration with User Avatar.

-= 1.2.2 =
+= 1.1.18 =
 Update README file.

+= 1.1.17 =
+Integration with WP User Avatar.
+Improve Caching.

+= 1.1.16 =
+Fix compatibility

+= 1.1.15 =
+Toggle on/off search bar and render images inline

+= 1.1.14 =
+Make plugin translatable

+= 1.1.13 =
+Add WP users as chat moderators

+= 1.1.12 =
+Add WP users as chat moderators

+= 1.1.11 =
+PHP mb_* fix

+= 1.1.10 =
+PHP mb_* fix

+= 1.1.9 =
+iFlyChat Improved Caching.

+= 1.1.8 =
+iFlyChat Sync Release.

+= 1.1.7 =
+iFlyChat Support Chat released.
+New emoticons added.
+Added Screenshots.

 == Upgrade Notice ==

-= 1.1.7 =
+= 1.2.3 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.8 =
+= 1.2.2 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.9 =
+= 1.2.1 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.10 =
+= 1.2.0 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.11 =
+= 1.1.21 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.12 =
+= 1.1.20 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.13 =
+= 1.1.19 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.14 =
+= 1.1.18 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.15 =
+= 1.1.17 =
 After updating, go to iFlyChat Settings page and click on Update button.

 = 1.1.16 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.17 =
+= 1.1.15 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.18 =
+= 1.1.14 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.19 =
+= 1.1.13 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.20 =
+= 1.1.12 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.1.21 =
+= 1.1.11 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.2.0 =
+= 1.1.10 =
 After updating, go to iFlyChat Settings page and click on Update button.

-= 1.2.1 =
+= 1.1.9 =
 After updating, go to iFlyChat Settings page and click on Update button.

+= 1.1.8 =
+After updating, go to iFlyChat Settings page and click on Update button.

-= 1.2.2 =
+= 1.1.7 =
 After updating, go to iFlyChat Settings page and click on Update button.